 - Parents are finding the magnetic pull of these devices difficult to manage

 The easy access to personal devices is reshaping how we enjoy media, making it a more individualized and less social experience.
-Snubbing someone to look at your cell phone, known as ‘phubbing,’ is clearly straining relationships.
+Plenty of parents have reported that in the face of protests, they’re routinely enforcing ‘Family Movie’ night and requiring siblings to negotiate over what to watch together.
+And snubbing someone to look at your cell phone (aka ‘phubbing’) continues to strain relationships.

 * This is a major shift in just the last 5 years.

 While families have differing perspectives about technology use, the impact is not contained to their own children, but affects the broader community when: